Your Pathways Explained

 Treatment and Shared Care

 If medication is recommended, it will be initiated by a specialist and can then be transferred to your GP through a Shared Care Agreement.
-You’ll need annual reviews to monitor safety and effectiveness.
+Annual reviews are required to monitor safety and effectiveness.
+Note that BHFT’s current focus during the referral pause is clearing a backlog of overdue medication reviews.

 Support Beyond Medication

-- NHS Talking Therapies Berkshire – for emotional wellbeing and coping skills
+- NHS Talking Therapies Berkshire: for emotional wellbeing and coping strategies

-- Access to Work – for workplace adjustments and support
+- Access to Work: for workplace adjustments and funding

 List of resources